datagrok-ai/public/README.md

 they might establish their own private repositories (most likely on their premises on the virtual private cloud) that would contain their proprietary applications built on top of the platform.

+# Ideas for the contributions

+If you want to get familiar with the platform, here are some ideas.
+Pick whatever interests you, and reach out to Andrew (askalkin@datagrok.ai) or post on our [community forum](https://community.datagrok.ai/).

+* Visualizations
+  * Sankey diagram
+  * Timeline chart
+  * Gantt chart
+  * Sunburst chart
+  * Port visjs-based [network diagram](https://datagrok.ai/help/visualize/viewers/network-diagram) from Dart to JavaScript
+  * WebGL-based rendering of the 2D scatter plot to work with 10M+ points
+  * GIS: leaflet-m
+* Scientific methods
+  * Statistical hypothesis testing
+  * Bayesian statistics
+* File editors and viewers
+* WASM-based support for digital signal processing
+* Domain-specific algorithms
+* Connectors to public web services
+* Bioinformatics
+* Telecom
+* Fintech

 # Package Development Guide

 Here are some of the best practices for developing and publishing Datagrok plugins: